Women's health in China: Prenatal health

 One of the aspects of women's health to suffer the most as the economy shifts to a free market system is reproductive health.
 As health firm privatize those firms are less likely to provide free preventative health, and as a result they have discontinued the practice of providing regular reproductive health examinations.
 Due to this from 1997 to 2007 only 38 or 39 percent of women are getting the reproductive examinations that they need.
 There is also a widening gap between urban and rural women with regards to their respective health indicators.
 Health indicators show that in 2003 96.4% of urban women vs. 85.6% of rural women visited a doctor during their pregnancy.
 In urban areas children under 5 had a mortality rate of 14 per 1,000 again vs. 39 per 1,000 so children born in rural China were twice as likely to die before the age of 5.
 There are also more traditional gender values that reduce women's access to healthcare.
 In one study it was shown that the majority of women still are reluctant to seek out medical help for issues concerning their gynecological needs.
 The unwillingness to get regular vaginal and breast examinations has led to severe vaginal infections and late detection of breast cancer.
 Women resist getting these vaginal exams because if they are found to have an infection their identity as a woman is called into question as her role of care giver is reversed and is labeled as a care receiver.
 When infections were found it was reported that women often didn't even think they were suffering from an illness, and it is speculated that they perceived these infections as part of the female condition.
 These attitudes are common and spread due to poor healthcare systems and health information.

 Abortion in China is legal and generally accessible.
 Abortions are available to all women through China's family planning programme, public hospitals, private hospitals, and clinics nationwide.
 In August 2022, the National Health Commission announced that it would direct measures toward "preventing unintended pregnancy and reducing abortions that are not medically necessary."
 Those measures include encouraging reproductive education and improving support measures in the areas of taxation, insurance, education, with encouragement for local governments to boost infant care services and family friendly workplaces.

 The National Health Commission also announced that assisted reproductive technology will be gradually included in the national medical system.
 IVF is expensive in China and has not been accessible to unmarried women.

+Labor and delivery

+The rate of cesarean sections began to sharply increase in China in the 1990s.
+This increase was driven by the expansion of China's modern hospital infrastructure, and occurred first in urban areas.
+The rise in cesarean deliveries has also resulted in social critique of the medical establishment over the medical necessity of performing cesarean sections.